LandonJHarr37/30_day_challenge_harrison/README.md

   to understand when to use a list or a dictionary.) <br>
 (Day 10: use of for loops to print strings and modify numbers in a list; in second for loop, I added the cube of each of the numbers to a new list in a spot respective to the original list; this solution seemed cleaner and allows for the reuse of the cubed numbers) <br>
+(Day 11: use of While loops, second loop quits when user feeds "quit" to input prompt) <br>